drewhamiltonasdf/machine-shop-2020/_equipment-docs/_sharp-LMV-42/README.md

 Here is a handy visual explainer of the difference:
   ![alt text](https://github.com/drewhamiltonasdf/machine-shop-2020/blob/main/_equipment-docs/_sharp-LMV-42/_manuals-info-etc/climb-conventional.JPG?raw=true)

- Another way to think of this, which makes planning a cut much easier, is to do you machining in a COUNTER-CLOCKWISE fashion around your part.
+ Another way to think of this, which makes planning a cut much easier, is to do you machining in a <b>COUNTER-CLOCKWISE</b> fashion around your part.
 The following image, hand-crafted by yours truly, shows what I mean:

 ![alt text](https://github.com/drewhamiltonasdf/machine-shop-2020/blob/main/_equipment-docs/_sharp-LMV-42/_manuals-info-etc/climb-milling.JPG?raw=true)